• 6-Minute Article

 Turning 59½

-Half birthdays also can trigger important events that have income and tax consequences.
+Half birthdays can also signal important events that have income and tax consequences.
 Turning 59½ may make you eligible to start withdrawing money from annuities, IRAs, and qualified plans without the 10% tax penalty mentioned earlier.

-What to do: Talk with your financial professional and your tax and legal advisors about how withdrawing money now will affect future cash flow and taxes.
+What to do: In addition to your tax and legal professionals, talk with your financial professional about how withdrawing money now could affect future cash flow and taxes.

 Turning 62

-You may be eligible to take Social Security, but there’s much to consider before you begin collecting benefits.
-Generally, you will receive a reduced benefit if you begin taking social security benefits prior to reaching your social security normal retirement age (which is based on your year of birth).
-Waiting a few years generally means reaping larger benefits in the future.
+You may be eligible to take Social Security, but there’s more to consider before you begin collecting benefits.
+Generally, you will receive a reduced benefit if you begin taking Social Security benefits prior to reaching your full retirement age as defined by the Social Security Administration (which is based on your year of birth).
+Waiting a few years beyond full retirement age increases your benefit by 8% per year until age 70, when the increase stops.3

-What to do: Everyone’s financial situation is different, so talk to your financial advisor and your tax and legal advisors about when you should consider taking Social Security benefits.
-You can learn more about your benefit levels by visiting ssa.gov.
+What to do: Everyone’s financial needs are different, so talk to your tax, legal, and financial professionals about when you should consider taking Social Security benefits.
+You can learn more about your benefit levels by visiting www.ssa.gov.

 Turning 65